tpm2-software/tpm2-tools/man/common/tcti.md

   * device - Used when talking directly to a TPM device file.

+  * none - Do not initalize a connection with the TPM.
+Some tools allow for off-tpm options and thus support not using a TCTI.
+Tools that do not support it will error when attempted to be used without a TCTI connection.
+Does not support *ANY* options and *MUST BE* presented as the exact text of "none".

 The arguments to either the command line option or the environment variable are in the form: